Implied Consent Law

 You do have a right to a hearing regarding your Texas driver’s license suspension under implied consent law.
 So. refuse any chemical test when possible and contact a qualified Georgetown DWI attorney as soon as possible after your arrest to begin your defense in both your DWI case and your Williamson County administrative license suspension hearing.

-If you have been arrested and charged with DWI in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas in Williamson County and are facing a violation of Texas’ implied consent law, contact Law Office of Michael J. Price to begin your DWI defense immediately.
+If you have been arrested and charged with DWI in Round Rock, Georgetown, Cedar Park, Leander, Taylor, Hutto, or the surrounding areas in Williamson County and are facing a violation of Texas’ implied consent law, contact Law Office of Price & Wiggins, P.C. to begin your DWI defense immediately.

 Michael J. Price is an experienced Georgetown criminal defense lawyer who will fight to protect your driving privileges from implied consent refusal, as well as your rights and your future from DWI conviction.
 Your first consultation is free, so call (512) 354-1880 today and schedule yours.